marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 --root_dir /home/packerc/shared/albums/${SITE}/${SEASON}/ \
 --log_dir /home/packerc/shared/season_captures/${SITE}/log_files/
 ```
 The script will print/log duplicates if any are found but won't alter anything.
+Note that some corrupt files (such with 0 size) will also be recognized as duplicates.

 ## Create Image Inventory